Fivell/policies/source/sections/08-auditing_policy.md

    (currently S3) using automated scripts, and is retained for a minimum of one year.
-4. For PaaS Customers, they choose the length of backup retention and availability that Datica will implement and enforce.
+4. For PaaS Customers, they choose the length of backup retention and availability that Versionista will implement and enforce.

 ## 8.10 Potential Trigger Events